Workshop | So Close and Yet So Far: A Critical Approach to Mobility in the Past

 Organisers: Carmen Esposito, Angela Trentacoste, Alessia Nava, Alessandro Naso, Luca Bondioli, and Ortwin Dally

 This two-part workshop series hosted by the British School at Rome (BSR) and Deutsches Archäologisches Institut (DAI) aims to create a platform for sustained and critical discussion on bioarchaeological approaches to mobility and their potential to address archaeological questions.
 The spring workshop at the BSR on 2 April 2025 will focus on the methodologies used to investigate human and animal mobility.
-A second autumn workshop at the DAI on 13 November 2025 will explore key case studies.
+A second autumn workshop at the DAI on 13 November 2025 will explore mobility through key case studies.

 —–